 There are three Regeneration and Growth Areas set out in the Core Strategy - Lewisham Town Centre, Catford Town Centre, and Deptford, Deptford Creekside, New Cross/New Cross Gate.
-Lewisham and Catford town centres do not have sites identified in the Site Allocations document.
+Lewisham and Catford town centres do not have sites identified in the Site Allocations DPD.
 Several town centre sites have planning permission and other sites are yet to be formally identified; these will be co-ordinated and managed through Area Action Plans for both Lewisham and Catford.

-Several of the mixed use and housing sites identified in the Site Allocations document are situated within the wider Deptford/New Cross area these individual sites are detailed in Appendix 6.
+Several of the preferred mixed use and housing sites identified in the Site Allocations DPD are situated within the wider Deptford/New Cross area.
 These sites will assist the Council to achieve a range of targets set out in the London Plan for housing and employment.
-The allocation of the sites in Deptford/New Cross will also assist the implementation of Core Strategy Spatial Policy 2 and, in the realisation of the relevant Core Strategy objectives, as demonstrated in the tables of Appendix 5.
-The positive effects of allocation will be the retention of large areas of existing employment land and the regeneration of the area including the provision of large numbers of homes (over 10,000 new homes are projected by 2026), new retail and business opportunities within mixed use developments.
+The allocation of the sites will also assist the implementation of Core Strategy Spatial Policy 2 and, in the realisation of the relevant Core Strategy objectives, as demonstrated in the tables of Appendix 3.
+The positive effects of allocation will be the retention of large areas of employment land and the provision of large numbers of homes (over 10,000 new homes are projected by 2026), new retail and business opportunities within mixed use developments.

-Several sites where the regeneration is focussed are highly susceptible to flooding.
-Therefore the impact of how the regeneration of each site will impact on the overall flood susceptibility of the area needs to taken into consideration.
+Several sites are highly susceptible to flooding and the cumulative impact of how each site is developed will impact the overall flood susceptibility of the area.

-The generation of waste from the developments in the Regeneration and Growth areas will be substantial, with the possibility of some hazardous waste resulting from the removal of asbestos and contaminated soil.
+The generation of waste will be considerable, with the possibility of some hazardous waste resulting from the removal of asbestos and contaminated soil.
 Measures to limit the amount taken to landfill need to be considered as part of the planning permission.